FahmidAnabi/clean-code-javascript/README.md

 ### Remove duplicate code

 Do your absolute best to avoid duplicate code.
-Duplicate code is bad because it means that there's more than one place to alter something if you need to change some logic.
+Duplicate code is খারাপ because it means that there's more than one place to alter something if you need to change some logic.